Best Arm Identification for Stochastic Rising Bandits: Optimistic Algorithm:

+We notice that the error probability of Corollary~\ref{coroll:ub_error_beta} is the same as that of Theorem~\ref{thr:ub_error} and holds under the condition that the time budget $T$ fulfills Equation~\eqref{eq:timeBoundUCB} (which is a recursive inequality in $T$).
+We defer a detailed discussion on this condition to Remark~\ref{remark}, where we show the existence of a finite value of $T$ fulfilling Equation~\eqref{eq:timeBoundUCB} under mild conditions.

-\end{itemize} and $H_1^{\eta}(T) \coloneqq \sum_{i \neq i^*}{}\frac{1}{\Delta_i^{\eta}(T)}$ for $\eta \ge 1$. \end{restatable} First, let us remark that the value of $H_1^{\eta}(T)$ characterizes the complexity of the \settingnameshort setting, having an analogous meaning as the term $H_1$ of~\citet{audibert2010best} for the classical stochastic BAI problem.
-As expected, looking at the dependence of $H_1^{\eta}(T)$ from $\eta$, the complexity of a problem decreases as the parameter $\eta$ decreases (or $\beta$ increases).
-Indeed, in cases with large values for $\eta$, we have almost constant reward functions which can be handled easily by the \ucbeshort algorithm.
+Let us remark that term $H_{1,\eta}(T)$ characterizes the complexity of the \settingnameshort setting, corresponding to term $H_1$ of~\citet{audibert2010best} for the classical BAI problem when $\eta=2$.
+As expected, in the small-$\beta$ regime (i.e., $\beta \in (1,3/2)$), looking at the dependence of $H_{1,1/\beta}(T)$ on $\beta$, we realize that the complexity of a problem decreases as the parameter $\beta$ increases.
+Indeed, the larger $\beta$, the faster the expected reward reaches a stationary behavior.
+Nevertheless, even in the large-$\beta$ regime (i.e., $\beta \in [ 3/2,+\infty)$), the complexity of the problem is governed by $H_{1,2/3}(T)$, leading to an error probability larger than the one for BAI in standard bandits~\citep{audibert2010best}.
+This can be explained by the fact that \ucbeshort uses the optimistic estimator that, as shown in Section~\ref{sec:estimators}, enjoys a slower concentration rate compared to the standard sample mean, even for stationary bandits.

-The above definition of $a^*$ shows how the guarantees are improving w.r.t.~$\beta$ until this parameter reaches the value of~$3/2$.
-Indeed, the result of Corollary~\ref{coroll:ub_error_beta} provides an explicit solution of both Equations~\eqref{eq:ucb_can_be_learned} and~\eqref{eq:implicit_NiT}.
-This is the value for which the two terms of the l.h.s.~of Equation~\eqref{eq:implicit_NiT} have the same order.
-In particular, the term $(\mathcal{A})$ is responsible for taking into account the expected rewards growth (\ie bias in the estimators), while $(\mathcal{B})$ is considering the uncertainty in the estimations of the \ucbeshort algorithm.
-Intuitively, when the expected reward function has a large growth rate, \ie $\gamma_i(n) \leq n^{-\beta}$ with $\beta < 3/2$, the term $(\mathcal{A})$ dominates the $(\mathcal{B})$ one and the value of $a^*$ changes accordingly, as the bias dominates the variance.
-Conversely, when the exploration term $(\mathcal{B})$ is the dominant one, the threshold $a^*$ is governed by the estimation variance.

-Overall, these results state that setting the proper value for the exploration parameter, \ie a value that provided guarantees on the error probability of \ucbeshort, we need to know additional information about the setting we are working on, namely the complexity index $H_1^{\eta}(T)$.\footnote{ We defer the empirical study on the influence of the parameter $a$ on the performance of the algorithm to the experimental section.}